sid88in/serverless-appsync-plugin/README.md

           awsRegion: # defaults to provider region
           userPoolId: # required # user pool ID
           appIdClientRegex: # optional
+      - authenticationType: AWS_LAMBDA
+        lambdaAuthorizerConfig:
+          functionName: # The function name in your serverless.yml.
+Ignored if lambdaFunctionArn is provided.
+          functionAlias: # optional, used with functionName
+          lambdaFunctionArn: # required if functionName is not defined
+          identityValidationExpression: # optional
+          authorizerResultTtlInSeconds: # optional
     logConfig:
       loggingRoleArn: { Fn::GetAtt: [AppSyncLoggingServiceRole, Arn] } # Where AppSyncLoggingServiceRole is a role with CloudWatch Logs write access
       level: ERROR # Logging Level: NONE | ERROR | ALL